 - The range of flavours is only limited by your imagination.
 My favourites are Chocolate, Mango & Lime, Mixed Berry - in that order.
 I'll be trying Peanut Butter next.

-- Toppings and garnishes are the key to making it look as pretty as a picture.
-Fresh fruits would be great or cacao nibs or freeze dried raspberries or toasted nuts or coconut.
+- Toppings and garnishes are the keys to making it look as pretty as a picture.
+Fresh fruits would be great or cacao nibs or freeze-dried raspberries or toasted nuts or coconut.
 The list is endless.

-And here's why you're going to be trying this out for sure -
+And here's why you're going to be trying this Super Healthy Ice Cream out for sure